 Court proceedings for late diagnosis of cancer

 Should it become necessary to commence legal proceedings, our clinical negligence specialist lawyers will guide you through every stage of the litigation process.
-We will prepare your case for trial with the support of leading personal injury barristers and utilising our relationship with medical cancer specialists and other professionals.
+We will prepare your case for trial with the support of leading personal injury barristers and utilising our close relationship with medical cancer specialists and other professionals.

-If your case does require you to attend court, we will ensure you are fully prepared by guiding you through every potential scenario and arranging for you to meet with the barrister and medical experts in advance of any court hearing.
+If your cancer claim does require you to attend court, we will ensure you are fully prepared by guiding you through every potential scenario and arranging for you to meet with the barrister and medical experts in advance of any court hearing.
 Attending court is naturally nerve-racking but we will take every step possible to relieve the pressure and help you understand what to expect.
 It is with thorough preparation of the case that we will be able to secure the best outcome.

 Our no win no fee delayed cancer diagnosis claims service

-We are prepared to offer a Conditional Fee Agreement, commonly known as a “no win, no fee” agreement, in most cases where we consider our client has reasonable prospects of success in pursuing a claim for late diagnosis of cancer.
+We are prepared to offer a Conditional Fee Agreement, commonly known as a “no win, no fee” agreement, in most cases where we consider our client has reasonable prospects of success in pursuing a compensation claim for late diagnosis of cancer.

 The benefit of pursuing the claim funded by a “no win, no fee” agreement is that we do not require any upfront payment from our client.
 If the claim is ultimately unsuccessful, usually because it is unsupported by expert medical evidence, we will not charge our clients for the costs incurred, no matter how much.

-At the outset of the claim, we will provide a comprehensive and totally transparent explanation of the options in relation to legal fees.
+At the outset of the cancer compensation claim, we will provide a comprehensive and totally transparent explanation of the options in relation to legal fees.
 We will ensure there are no unpleasant surprises.
 We will also take steps to protect you from having to pay any costs to the other side or for any expenses.
 The funding agreement that we offer means that our clients cannot be out of pocket if the claim is unsuccessful.

 Delayed cancer diagnosis FAQs